AFRINIC/ansible-role-mysql-variant/README.md

 ## License

-MIT / BSD
+MIT

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was (initially) created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

+This is an updated fork, modified by Daniel Shaw, for use at AFRINIC.